jlangch/venice/doc/readme/openai.md

 # OpenAI Client

-*The OpenAI client is in incubation status.
-The API might undergo changes.*

 The OpenAI client runs out-of-the-box without any dependencies on 3rd party libraries.

 * [Configuring OpenAI API keys](#configuring-openai-api-keys)